No one has favorited this theater yet

 In 1978, it was converted to a five-plex, and then, in 1994, to a twin with original main auditorium un-subdivided and a new cinema (the Atelier) created on a lower level.

 From 1999 until 2003, it was used to show Bollywood and Turkish films.
-It remained closed until 2008, when the main auditorium was reopened by the owners of the demolished Metropolis Kino as a temporary home for that theatre until a new one by that name is constructed.
+It remained closed until 2008, when the main auditorium was reopened by the owners of the demolished Metropolis Kino as a temporary home for that theatre until a new one by that name was constructed in 2011.

 Just login to your account and subscribe to this theater